othmar52/instrupella/README.md

   - [x] keep wavesurfer instance alive instead of destroying/recreating on every track load
   - [ ] add reload button to settings in case we have any unresponsiveness due to bugs. consider to pass loaded track as get parameter and auto load this track after reload
   - [ ] ensure track info modal closes when loading a new track
+  - [ ] optionally include tempo x 2 and tempo / 2 in bpm filter
+  - [ ] json export of local storage edited values that can be merged into database
   - [ ] clear track minimap when loading a new track. minimap of previous track is shown during load/analyze.@see https://github.com/katspaugh/wavesurfer.js/issues/2479
+  - [ ] set hotcue: how to read currentSecond from player within store? audioprocess callback maybe has a few milliseconds offset...

 ## low prio TODO
   - [ ] drag event on **track overview** for immediate seek during drag
   - [ ] add some kind of delay when swiping **big wave** instead of quick stop
   - [ ] improve playback during wave swipe (change playbackRate and length according to swipe move to get vinyl like sound)
   - [ ] choose from several metronome sounds
-  - [ ] optional enter url for loading on deck
+  - [ ] optional enter url for loading on deck (mp3, youtube, soundcloud, etc.)
   - [x] fix `.pitch-control: { overflow:hidden; }` hack
   - [ ] optional choose local file for loading on deck
   - [ ] multitouch on iPad